kgj1234/SCOUT/Demos/README.md

 Demos have been tested on Linux and Windows

-It is import that the only '.mat' files in the operating folder are the recordings you want to process.
+It is important that the only '.mat' files in the operating folder are the recordings you want to process.

 Recordings should have '.mat' extension, and two variables Y (grayscale recording, 3 dimensional vector), and Ysiz (size(Y)).